Neosho, Missouri: 20th century

-On August 5, 1914 there was a head-on collision between motorcar No. 103 of passenger train of the Missouri & North Arkansas Railroad Company and locomotive No. 805, of a regular passenger train of the Kansas City Southern Railway Company, near Tipton Ford, a few miles north of Neosho.
-Because Motorcar No. 103 was carrying about 105 gallons of gasoline at the time, 43 passengers died, many burned beyond recognition, several others were injured, and the motorcar was entirely demolished.
+On August 5, 1914 there was a head-on train collision between a gasoline powered motorcar (a single light rail passenger streetcar styled vehicle) of the Missouri and North Arkansas Railroad (MN&A) motorcar #103 and a northbound Kansas City Southern steam -powered locomotive #805, pulling a passenger train, near Tipton Ford, a few miles north of Neosho.
+The MN&A light rail motorcar was carrying about 105 gallons of gasoline at the time, 43 passengers died, many burned beyond recognition, several others were injured, and the motorcar was entirely demolished.
 Two days later the city held a funeral on the Newton County courthouse lawn for more than 30 unidentified individuals, who were buried in a mass grave in the Neosho I.O.O.F. cemetery.

 During the Great Depression, the federal government assisted financially in the construction of the Neosho City Hall and Municipal Auditorium, as well as the current Newton County Courthouse.
-Funded by the Works Progress Administration, the original courthouse was razed in December 1935 to make way for the current Carthage stone, Art Deco-style courthouse, which was designed by architect Neal C. Davis, a Newton County native.
-Construction of the new courthouse began in April 1936.
+Funded by the Works Progress Administration, the existing 1870s-era brick courthouse was razed in December 1935 to make way for the current Carthage stone, Art Deco-style courthouse, which was designed by St. Louis architect Neal C. Davis, a Newton County native.
+Construction of the new courthouse began in April 1936 and was dedicated by Missouri U.S. senator Harry Truman later in July of that year.
 In 1938, another Davis-designed, WPA-funded project, the Auditorium and City Hall, was completed.
-This building was extensively restored and modernized in a multi-million project completed in September 2008.
+This building was extensively restored and modernized in a multi-million dollar project completed in September 2008.